-A base period of time must be selected so that it is a representative period of study for groundwater basin conditions, with minimal bias that might result from the selection of a wet or dry period or significant changes in other conditions including land use and water demands.
-The study period selected for this Report spans from water years16 1988 to 2015.
+A base period of time must be selected so that the analysis of sustainable yield it is performed for a representative period of study for groundwater basin conditions, with minimal bias that might result from the selection of a wet or dry period or significant changes in other conditions including land use and water demands. -The study period selected for this Report spans from water years24 1988 to 2015.
 This period was selected on the basis of the following criteria: long-term mean annual water supply; inclusion of both wet and dry stress periods, antecedent dry conditions, adequate data availability, and inclusion of current cultural conditions and water management conditions in the basin.